PabloLec/sb_django_htmx/README.md

 ## Project description

 The application is a Django-based project utilizing a SQLite database, populated with a collection of books available from the Project Gutenberg.
-The interface provides users with two main interactive features:
+The interface provides users with two interactive features:

-1. **Book Search**: Users can search for books by their titles.
+1. **Book search**: Users can search for books by their titles.
 The search functionality is designed to be case-insensitive and can match partial titles, allowing for flexible user queries.

-2. **Book Cover Display**: Upon clicking on a search result, users can view a representation of the book's cover.
+2. **Book cover display**: Upon clicking on a search result, users can view a representation of the book's cover.
 The cover is a simplified placeholder generated using the book's information.

 No JavaScript was written for the behavior.
 The only two dependencies are therefore HTMX and Tailwind for a more